Four (New Zealand TV channel): Closure

-The final ever show to air on FOUR was The Biggest Loser.
+The final ever prime time schedule on FOUR consisted of an episode of Million Dollar Listing at 7pm, followed by the final ever show, The Biggest Loser (season 15), from 8pm.
 At 10:50 pm on Saturday 2 July 2016, the channel closed with Feist singing "1234" (the same Sesame Street song that was used to relaunch the channel back in February 2011); the channel then faded to black.